Vincent Gallo: 2020s

 In 2022, Gallo appeared in D. J. Caruso's thriller film Shut In.
 Released by The Daily Wire, Shut In marked Gallo's first acting role since 2013.

 In January 2024, it was revealed that Gallo was set to portray Joseph James DeAngelo in The Policeman.
 He was accused of being abusive and sexually inappropriate with 3 actresses auditioning for the film.
 In May 2025, Lionsgate Films obtained the film, which was also retitled to Golden State Killer.
 Speculation also emerged that the film may have been directed and written by Gallo himself, using a pseudonym.
+In September 2026, Venice Film Festival director Alberto Barberarevealed that Golden State Killer was going to have its premiere at the festival out-of-competition, but that Gallo refused due to him wanting to compete for the Golden Lion.

 In April 2025, Variety initially reported that Gallo would co-star with Karla Sofía Gascón in The Life Lift, a psychological thriller directed by Stefania Rossella Grassi.
 In May, Gallo told Entertainment Weekly that he had only been approached, and has not been signed onto the film, alleging that the filmmakers leaked a "false rumor" to obtain financing.